MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 s1.lap.show()

 ```
-NOTE: it is not simmilar to inheritance.
+NOTE: it is not similar to inheritance.

-it can reduce potential name conflicts because it allows for a simmilarly named class to exists in another context.
+It can reduce potential name conflicts because it allows for a similarly named class to exist in another context.

-another advantage is that it allows for a more advanced form of inheritance
+Another advantage is that it allows for a more advanced form of inheritance

-in which a subclass of the outerclass can override the defination of its inner class.
+in which a subclass of the outer class can override the definition of its inner class.

 *******************************************************